kit-data-manager/FAIR-Digital-Object-Client-Framework-Implementation/README.md

   ![Alt text](https://github.com/kit-data-manager/FAIR-Digital-Object-Client-Framework-Implementation/blob/main/attributes_query_ex.png)
 - The following figure shows an example for an operation result, triggered by a previous query and displaying the option to request a new query:
   ![Alt text](https://github.com/kit-data-manager/FAIR-Digital-Object-Client-Framework-Implementation/blob/main/operation_results_ex.png)
-### MRI Data Handling (mri_api.py)
-- **DICOM to Tensor Conversion**: Converts DICOM images to tensors for analysis.
-- **Image Augmentation and Processing**: Performs image augmentations, normalization, and resizing.

-## Conclusion
-This application offers a robust solution for managing data workflows, particularly in environments requiring adherence to specific data standards.